nurpeiis/RED/README.md

     2. export DJANGO_SETTINGS_MODULE=RED.settings.dev or prod depending on the stage
     3. django-admin runserver
-10. Hierarchial representation of the data for form with MPTT Created by Nurpeiis Baimukan on 9/19/18.
+10. Hierarchial representation of the data for form with MPTT
+11. Notes not to forget:
+    - Purchase license single from bootstrapmade: https://bootstrapmade.com/license/ Created by Nurpeiis Baimukan on 9/19/18.

 Copyright © 2018 Nurpeiis Baimukan.
 All rights reserved.